yumi-modding/FS17_ContractorMod/README_en.txt

 When saving the game, characters location and vehicle is saved so they will be restored when loading the game.

-Dafault key to swtich between characters are:
+Default key to switch between characters are:
  - NEXT    : Tab
  - PREVIOUS: Shift + Tab
 They can be changed but by default replaced the standard switch between vehicle since it's disable.